-According to police, homes with no security measures in place are five times more likely to be burgled than those with simple security measures - so make sure you lock all doors and windows, even those to your garden shed.
+According to police, homes with no security measures in place are five times more likely to be burgled than those with simple security measures - so make sure you lock all doors and windows, even those to your garden shed and garage.

 Kevin also doesn't lock up the cat flap in the kitchen door.
 Cat flaps on exterior doors often provide thieves with an opportunity to get inside – especially if you leave your keys in the lock.

 Once Harry and Marv realise that Kevin is the only one home, the youngster has to trust his traps to keep the criminals out, but by leaving the back doors and living room window wide open, Kevin's traps only partially work.
 The moral of the story: lock your windows and doors!
 Simple but effective.

 Who hasn't dreamed of having the house to themselves?
 A bit of peace and quiet would be lovely around the chaos of Christmas... but Kevin's first act is to rifle through his family's belongings, including his brother Buzz's shelves in an effort to reach the money at the top.
 The shelves are full enough as it is, so adding Kevin's weight puts them under more strain than they can manage, as you find out later on in the film.

 If you're planning on stylishly displaying Christmas lights (or searching for hidden presents), perhaps clambering up the fixtures and fittings is not the best way to put them up...neither is standing on that dodgy chair in the kitchen.
 So, check out our guide on how to decorate your home safely for the festive period.

 The McCallisters have automatic timers on their lights, but it takes burglar Harry only a few minutes to work out the pattern and realise that nobody is actually home.
 So it's left to Kevin to fill the empty home with life and make it seem like the house is full of people, using cardboard cut-outs and mannequins!